Boss (2013 Hindi film)

 Boss is a 2013 Indian Hindi-language action comedy film directed by Anthony D'Souza, written by Farhad-Sajid and produced by Viacom18 Motion Pictures, Cape of Good Films and Ashwin Varde.
 A remake of the 2010 Malayalam film Pokkiri Raja, it stars Akshay Kumar as the titular character, along with Mithun Chakraborty, Shiv Panditt, Ronit Roy and Aditi Rao Hydari.
-The film was released worldwide on 16 October 2013.
+The film was released worldwide on 16 October 2013, coinciding with both Dusshehra and the fourth anniversary of D'Souza's directorial debut starring Kumar, Blue (2009).

 Plot

 Transport businessman Tauji a.k.a.
-Big Boss, also known as a notorious gangster based in Kurukshetra, is being escorted by his man Lallan on the way to Mirzapur for work.
+Big Boss, also known as a notorious gangster, based in Kurukshetra, is being escorted by his man Lallan on the way to Mirzapur for work.
 Enroute, they halt over at a stop where Tauji encounters an unnamed young boy who later saves his life after Lallan reveals his betrayal of Big Boss to his rival Dushyant.
 Big Boss takes the young boy in, calling him "Boss".

 15 years later, retired schoolteacher Satyakant Acharya Shastri is shown to be reading an old report on the incident when his friend Raghunath asks him why he is not over it.
 Satyakant reveals that the young boy, in fact his son Suryakant "Surya" Shastri, is no longer his son but rather a criminal; he believes his only son is his other son, Shivakant "Shiv" Shastri.
 Satyakant and Raghunath send Shiv to Delhi to live with his maternal uncle Zorawar Singh, a sub-inspector, who contrary to their perception is not really the competent cop he is thought to be.
 Zorawar, who is injured, suggests Shiv take his place as assigned security to Assistant Commissioner of Police Ayushman Thakur's sister; to his surprise, it turns out Shiv knows her as Ankita from an intercollege fest.
 Shiv and Ankita grow close and fall in love.
 Ayushman is in cahoots with the corrupt and power-hungry Home Minister, Vishwaas Pradhan, who suggests to Ayushman that he should get Ankita married to his son Vishal.
 Ayushman agrees and decides that Ankita will marry him whether she wants to or not.
 Upon finding out she is in love with Shiv, he has Shiv arrested and convicted for crimes he hasn't committed right in the presence of Satyakant and Raghunath who were summoned quickly by Zorawar, who is also suspended in the process.

 Ayushman, on realizing Satyakant is Shiv's father, humiliates and throws him out.
 He and Raghunath then warn Ayushman that the one they must now turn to help for will prove to be a menace for him.
 The story then shifts to Kurukshetra, wherein Boss has grown up into a suave, tough transport businessman who fights for justice.
 At his palatial residence, he kicks out one of his clients for bringing a contract related to a schoolteacher, which is when his past is explored in a flashback.